LucasKarlsten/devops24Luccelito/examinations/03/README.md

 playbook remove the exact same software we previously installed.
 Call the created playbook `03-uninstall-software.yml`.

+:: We just swap out the present to absent in the tasks

 ## BONUS QUESTION

 What happens when you run `ansible-playbook` with different options?